Vance Kirkland’s Historic Studio & Art School Building

 Vance Kirkland (1904–1981), originally from Ohio, became Director of the University of Denver’s School of Art at Chappell House in January of 1929.
 However, in 1932, Kirkland left the university because it would not give full academic degree credit for its art courses.
-He rented and later purchased the building at 1311 Pearl Street and started the Kirkland School of Art (1932–1946) with classes accredited by the University of Colorado beginning in 1933.
+He rented and later purchased the building at 1311 Pearl Street and started the Kirkland School of Art (1932–1946) with classes accredited by the Denver Extension of the University of Colorado beginning in 1933.
 The Kirkland School of Art was highly successful with over 100 art students, so in 1946 the University of Denver enticed Kirkland to return with a salary equal to the university chancellor's.
 Kirkland again became Director of the School of Art on the university campus.
 When Kirkland finally left the university in 1969, his was the university’s largest undergraduate school with more than 500 students.
-Kirkland painted in the studio building at 1311 Pearl Street from 1932 until his death in 1981 (using it solely as his studio after his return to DU in 1946).
+Kirkland painted in the studio building on Pearl Street from 1932 until his death in 1981 (using it solely as his studio after his return to DU in 1946).